pgRouting/pgrouting/doc/withPoints/pgr_withPointsCost.rst

    :end-before: -- q3

 .. index::
-    single: withPointsCost - Proposed ; Many To One - Proposed on v2.2
+    single: withPointsCost - Proposed ; Many to One - Proposed on v2.2

 Many to One
 ...............................................................................